-Figure 19 shows that almost half of the respondents (46%) reported that the dictionaries they are working on are published online only.
+Figure 18 shows that almost half of the 150 respondents answering this question (46%), reported that the dictionaries they are working on are published online only.
 One third of the respondents (32%) reported both publishing online and in print.
 Every fifth (19.3%) respondent reported publishing his/her work in print only.
 Online dictionaries might be supplied with a dictionary app, print dictionaries with a CD.
-A small percentage (2%) of the respondents reported that they publish their dictionaries online, as well as an app but also in print.
+A small percentage (2%) of the respondents reported that they publish their dictionaries online, as an app, and in print.